Use of bundles of locally convex spaces in problems of convergence of semigroups of operators defined on different Banach spaces. Applications to spectral stability problems: Introduction

-where $\mc{U}(n)\doteqdot U_{n}$ and $\mc{U}(\infty)\doteqdot U$.}
+where $\mc{U}(n)\coloneqq U_{n}$ and $\mc{U}(\infty)\coloneqq U$.}

-I used the word resemble due to the difficulty to build a couple of reasonable Kurtz' bundles, i.e. two bundles of $\Omega-$spaces $\lr{\mf{E}}{\pi,X}$ and $\lr{\mf{M}}{\rho,X}$ such that $X$ is the Alexandroff compactification of $\N$ and \eqref{22270603}, \eqref{21420603} hold.
-In any case it is possible under strong assumptions, see Setion \ref{17572301}.

-Although the difficulty of constructing a couple of Kurtz's bundles, \emph { the recognition of the before mentioned two resemblances, were sufficient to push me in investigating the possibility of extending the Kurtz's Theorem \ref{16250603} in the general framework of bundles of $\Omega-$spaces, by using $\left(\Theta,\mc{E}\right)-$structure.}
+We used the word ``essentially'' due to the difficulty to build a couple of Kurtz' bundles, namely two bundles of $\Omega-$spaces $\lr{\mf{E}}{\pi,X}$ and $\lr{\mf{M}}{\rho,X}$ such that $X$ is the Alexandroff compactification of $\N$ and \eqref{22270603}, \eqref{21420603} hold.
+In any case it is possible under strong assumptions, see Section \ref{17572301}.
+Despite the difficulty of constructing Kurtz's bundles, since the above remark we opted to investigate to which extent the Kurtz's Thm. \ref{16250603} can be extended in the framework of bundles of $\Omega-$spaces, by using the concept of $\left(\Theta,\mc{E}\right)-$structure.